 The first 48 hours after birth often sets a pattern of interaction that will serve the child and parent for a lifetime.
 Without a good, loving bond or attachment, children are less likely to grow up to become happy, independent and resilient adults.

-An impaired parent–child relationship can contribute to the development of behavioural, social or learning difficulties in children and make it more difficult for them to fulfil their full potential and become resilient in the face of life’s challenges.
+An impaired parent–child relationship can contribute to the development of behavioural, social or learning difficulties in children.
+It can make it more difficult for them to fulfil their potential and become resilient in the face of life’s challenges.

-There is an idealistic expectation that a woman knows what to do when she becomes a mum, and she has an innate knowledge on how to be a parent.
-Many women experience the ‘baby blues’, a perfectly normal feeling that is triggered by physical changes and emotional factors – the transition from mum to be to actual mum requires a special type of care and support that can only come from trained, dedicated professionals.
+There is an idealistic and unrealistic expectation that a woman knows what to do when she becomes a mum, and she has an innate knowledge of how to be a parent.
+Many women experience the ‘baby blues’, a perfectly normal feeling that is triggered by physical changes, emotional and hormonal factors.
+The transition from mum to be to actual mum requires a special type of care and support.
+That can come from trained, dedicated professionals.

 The vast majority of women who give birth every year in New Zealand experience no medical complications.
 However, many new mothers can endure dangerous and even life-threatening complications that can have a long-term negative impact on them, their baby and family.
 Receiving the appropriate postnatal care, support and management in a dedicated maternal facility can alleviate and possibly prevent the many treatable conditions that can arise from giving birth.